Save Our Stoneham Proposition 2½ campaign logo

 Save Our Stoneham is a Ballot Question Committee (Federal EIN# 33-3135282) focused on addressing Stoneham's budget challenges and supporting a Proposition 2½ override to protect vital community services.

-Estimates provided by this calculator are based on official FY2025 data and are for informational and comparison purposes only.
-Actual tax impacts may vary based on final override amounts, assessed property values, baseline increases, and other adjustments to the tax levy.
+Estimates provided by this calculator are based on official FY2026 assessment data obtained directly from the Stoneham Assessor's Office and the certified FY2026 tax rate of $10.06 per $1,000 of assessed value.
+Calculations are for informational and comparison purposes only.
+Actual tax impacts may vary based on final override amounts and any subsequent adjustments to assessments or the tax levy.

 For official tax information, please contact the Stoneham Assessors Office or Town Administrator's Office.